Rayquaza01/nativemessaging/README.md

 ## `send_message( message )`
 `nativemessaging.send_message()` takes one argument, a message to be returned to the browser.

+## `install( browsers, manifest_file )`
+`nativemessaging.install()` takes two arguments, a list of browsers to install the manifest and a manifest filename.
+Supported browsers are 'chrome' and 'firefox'.

 ## Sample
 Browser side:
 ```javascript